Radio Programme Highlight: ‘Reuniting loved ones’

 Lost & Found reunites people in times of distress and is one of the important programs that Radio Dabanga produces.
 It helps people to discuss what consequences the conflicts in Sudan have had on their daily lives.
 As Radio Dabanga editor Ibrahim said: “We are the only ones to tell their story.”

 A reduction of our shortwave airtime means that the stories of Sudanese people, like Ismael’s, will not be heard.
 You can support Ibrahim in giving a voice to the people in Sudan.
-Share this story online, or sponsor two minutes, half an hour or a day of shortwave airtime for Radio Dabanga on GoGetFunding.
+Share this story online, or sponsor two minutes, half an hour or a day of shortwave airtime for Radio Dabanga.
 Help keep these radio programs on air!

 Back to overview